h-sehee/math308-binary-game/docs/egdd.md

 ## Aesthetics

-*Give a sense of the aesthetics of your game, the spirit and atmosphere.
-Use descriptive, evocative words that can help the reader understand the emotional response of your game.*
+The game should have a bustling, fast-paced, yet upbeat feeling.
+This will encourage the players to try their best to schedule correctly so they do not break up the flow of the aesthetic.
+By abiding by this aesthetic, we hope the game will somewhat emulate the stressful environment of a kitchen mixed with lighthearted fun and goofy music and sprites.

 ## Graphical

 - Characters List
- - Restaurant manager: Talking head which instructs you to follow certain scheduling algorithms
+- Restaurant manager: Talking head which instructs you to follow certain scheduling algorithms.
 - Chefs: A collection of generic looking chef sprites which will walk autonomously towards stations that you designate parts of the dish to.
 - Waiter: Sprite who will walk up to the service area to retrieve the finished dishes.
 - Textures:
+- Restaurant manager face
+- Chef spritesheet
- - *Texture 1*
+- Waiter spritesheet
- - *Texture 2*
+- Food sprites
+- Food component sprites
+- Station timer UI texture
- - *...*
+- Ticket texture
 - Environment Art/Textures:
- - *Environment Texture 1*
- - *Environment Texture 2*
+- Kitchen station textures
- - *...*
+- Kitchen floor texture
+- Background for visible area outside the kitchen

 ## Audio

-*Game region/phase/time are ways of designating a particularly important place in the game.*

 - Music List (Ambient sound)
- - *Game region/phase/time*: *Example 1*, *Example 2*
+- Main menu: *Example 1*, *Example 2*
- - *Game region/phase/time*: *Example 3*, *Example 4*
+- Tutorial: *Example 3*, *Example 4*
- *Game Interactions are things that trigger SFX, like character movement, hitting a spiky enemy, collecting a coin.*
+- Career:
+- Competitive:
 - Sound List (SFX)
- - *Game Interaction*: *Example 1*, *Example 2*
+- Stove: *Example 1*, *Example 2*
- - *Game Interaction*: *Example 3*, *Example 4*
+- Oven: *Example 3*, *Example 4*
+- Pantry rummaging:
+- Chopping:
+- Washing:
+- Profit sound:
+- Mistake sound:
+- Manager grumble:
+- Ticket pull:

 # Metadata